 To read it, click HERE

-As a charity, The Chester Link is governed by a Board of Voluntary Trustees and is managed by the Service Manager on a non profitable basis.
+As a charity, The Chester Link is governed by a Board of Voluntary Trustees and is managed by the Chief Officer and Management team on a not for profit basis.

 Registered Manager and Chief Officer – Anna Maclese